sipeed/MaixPy_DOC/docs/maixpy/en/README.md

 To get these boards, you can visit the official website of Sipeed [www.sipeed.com](https://www.sipeed.com/), or [official Taobao shop](https://sipeed.taobao.com/ )
 ## MaixPy source code

-`MaixPy` source code refers to the `Micropython` parser running on `K210`, written in `C language`, if you just want to use MaixPy, you don't need to know the source code;
+`MaixPy` source code refers to the `Micropython` parser running on `K210`, written in `C language`, source code is hosted on [github](https://github.com/sipeed/MaixPy), if you just want to use MaixPy, you don't need to know the source code, but you can also give MaixPy project a star [here](https://github.com/sipeed/MaixPy);

 If you want to participate in the development of MaixPy’s built-in functions, you can download for development, and welcome everyone to submit a PR

-MaixPy source code is hosted on [github](https://github.com/sipeed/MaixPy)

 This project is mainly maintained by &copy;<a href="https://www.sipeed.com" style="color: #f14c42">Sipeed</a> Co.,Ltd., and accepts contributions from the open source community, For specific contributions, see [Contributor List](https://github.com/sipeed/MaixPy/graphs/contributors)